jason54354321/dotfiles-linux-bare/README.md

 ## Known issue
 1. needs to press "ctrl-d" once in install progress.
 2. place install script in a folder, or the home dir becomes messy.
+3. Installed golang is older version `1.13`, which has error when using `go install` command